chr4-cookbooks/newrelic-ng/README.md

 node['newrelic-ng']['plugin-agent']['logfile'] = '#{node['newrelic-ng']['log_path']}/newrelic_plugin_agent.log'
 ```

 Set the pip package to install.
 Defaults to 'newrelic-plugin-agent'.
-You can set it e.g. to your github fork
+You can set it e.g. to your GitHub fork

 ```ruby
 node.default['newrelic']['plugin-agent']['pip_package'] = 'git+git://github.com/chr4/newrelic-plugin-agent.git@fix-postgres-9.2'
 ```

-For configuring your services, you need to insert a YAML string into the service_config attribute
+For configuring your services, you need to insert a YAML string into the `service_config` attribute

 ```ruby
 node['newrelic-ng']['plugin-agent']['service_config'] = <<-EOS